LoukiaSpin/Quantifying-Robustness-in-Meta-analysis/README.md

 ## Enhanced balloon plot

-The function to create the enhanced balloon plot is `BalloonPlot.Sensitivity.ES()`, and it is also found in the __package__ [Quantifying-Robustness-in-Meta-analysis](https://github.com/LoukiaSpin/Quantifying-Robustness-in-Meta-analysis/).
+The function to create the enhanced balloon plot is `BalloonPlot.Sensitivity.ES()`.

 Make sure that you have already installed the R package [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html) to be able to use the proposed function.
 The function  `BalloonPlot.Sensitivity.ES()` has the following syntax: